 - Key news updates:

 - Face coverings are required statewide as of July 1.
-More guidance on how to use and wear masks from Multnomah County here.
+Here is the State of Oregon’s guidance on how to safely use and dispose of masks.

 - Utility shutoffs: Portland-based utility providers PGE, Pacific Power, Portland Water Bureau, and Northwest Natural have suspended utility shutoffs.